colizoli/reading_in_color/README.md

 * Colizoli, O., Murre, J. M., & Rouw, R. (2012).
 Pseudo-synesthesia through reading books with colored letters.
 PloS one, 7(6), e39799.
 [OPEN ACCESS](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4126805/)

-(2) The alphabet of one developmental synesthete, [Caitlin Gianniny](http://caitlingianniny.com), is given as an example of genuine synesthesia.
+(2) 'synesthete.bas': The alphabet of one developmental synesthete, [Caitlin Gianniny](http://caitlingianniny.com), is given as an example of genuine synesthesia.
 Her personal website is a good source of information about her own synesthesia, as well as synesthesia related to art and society.

-(3) In unpublished experiments, I varied the consistency of the colored letters (at 25% and 75%).
+(3) 'consistency25/75.bas': In unpublished experiments, I varied the consistency of the colored letters (at 25% and 75%).
 For example, 'a' is red 75% of the time, and for the other 25% of occurences of 'a' one of the other 3 colors is randomly drawn.
 Please note that the 'inconsistent' versions of this code take a long time to run on novel-length documents (~40,000 words or more).
 I was only able to successfully run these on a MAC computer (not a DELL PC).
 (If anyone can optimize this code, please contribute!)

 Email me if you would like a copy of a closed access publication.